 When adjusting your handlebars, you have a few different options for making them correct for you.
-You can change your handlebars altogether to change the position, or change the stem, or the position of the stem.
+You can change your handlebars altogether to change the position, or change the stem, or the position of the stem with the right measurements.

 If you don’t feel confident in doing the work on your bike your local bike shop will be able to help you.
 If you plan to do this yourself we advise using a torque wrench.

 To change your handlebars on your mountain bike, the first thing you need to do is remove the grips, brakes, and shifters from the bars.